ShihaMohan235/shopping-cart/README.md

 Run `npm install` to install all the dependencies and add npm to PATH.

+Run `npm audit fix` if in case it shows any audit errors

 Run `npm install -g @angular/cli` to install angular cli.

 Run `ng serve` for a dev server.